 All these theories seem, to me, more plausible than this “whole” theory.

-It’s because people who go to therapy are inherently self-selecting, and that’s a well known sampling bias.
+And third, there is self-selection bias.
+People who go to therapy are inherently self-selecting, and that’s a well-known sampling bias.

 Review